mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/list-activities/change-list.md

 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

-{{% alert color="warning" %}}
+{{% alert color="info" %}}
-This activity can be used in both **Microflows** and **Nanoflows**.

-Note that there are minor differences between the way this function works in microflows, and the way it works in nanoflows.
+This activity can be used in both microflows and nanoflows.
+However, there are minor differences between the way it works in microflows and in nanoflows.
 {{% /alert %}}

 ## 1 Introduction